 The Board has established an Audit Committee that is currently comprised of Sharon Ranson (Chair), Jack C. Lee and Rosemary Zigrossi.
 All members of the Audit Committee are independent and non-executive directors of the Corporation and meet the independence and financial literacy requirements of National Instrument 52-110 - Audit Committees ("NI 52-110").
 See "Particulars of Matters to be Acted Upon - Election of Directors" for a biographical description of each member of the Audit Committee.
+It is anticipated that Ms Ranson will be re-appointed Chair of the Audit Committee if she is elected a director and Mr. Dewhurst and Ms Zigrossi will be appointed members of the Audit Committee if they are elected as directors.

-For further information regarding the Audit Committee, see the section entitled "Audit and Risk Management Committee Information" in the Corporation's Annual Information Form for the financial year ended December 31, 2017 (the "AIF") as well as Appendix "A" to the AIF (collectively, the "AIF Audit Committee Disclosure").
+For further information regarding the Audit Committee, see the section entitled "Audit and Risk Management Committee Information" in the Corporation's Annual Information Form for the financial year ended December 31, 2018 (the "AIF") as well as Appendix "A" to the AIF (collectively, the "AIF Audit Committee Disclosure").
 The AIF Audit Committee Disclosure is incorporated by reference into, and forms an integral part of, this Circular.
 The AIF is available on SEDAR at www.sedar.com.
-The Corporation will, upon request at Royal Bank Plaza, South Tower, 200 Bay Street, Suite 2600, Toronto, Ontario, Canada M5J 2J1, Attention Chief Financial Officer, promptly provide a copy of the AIF free of charge to any security holder of the Corporation.
+The Corporation will, upon request at Royal Bank Plaza, South Tower, 200 Bay Street, Suite 2600, Toronto, Ontario, Canada M5J 2J1, Attention Chief Financial Officer, promptly provide a copy of the AIF free of charge to any securityholder of the Corporation.